aws-deepracer-community/deepracer-for-cloud/README.md

 # DeepRacer-For-Cloud
 Provides a quick and easy way to get up and running with a DeepRacer training environment in Azure or AWS, using either the Azure [N-Series Virtual Machines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu) or [AWS EC2 Accelerated Computing instances](https://aws.amazon.com/ec2/instance-types/?nc1=h_ls#Accelerated_Computing).

-This repo is an extension of the work done by Alex (https://github.com/alexschultz/deepracer-for-dummies), which is again a wrapper around the amazing work done by Chris (https://github.com/crr0004/deepracer)
+This repo started as an extension of the work done by Alex (https://github.com/alexschultz/deepracer-for-dummies), which is again a wrapper around the amazing work done by Chris (https://github.com/crr0004/deepracer).
+With the introduction of the second generation Deepracer Console the repository has been split up.
+This repository contains the scripts needed to *run* the training, but depends on Docker Hub to provide pre-built docker images.
+All the under-the-hood building capabilities have been moved to my [Deepracer Build](https://gitbub.com/larsll/deepracer-build) repository.

-Please refer to Chris' repo to understand more about what's going on under the covers.

 Main differences to the work done by Alex is:
 * Runtime S3 storage is setup to fit the connected cloud platform: